bh90210/vagorillasessionsstores/README.md

 store, _ := stores.NewDgraphStore(conn, []byte(os.Getenv("SESSION_KEY")))
 ```

-You can also let schema initiation to the store
+You can also let schema initiation to the store:
 ```go
 import (
 	stores "github.com/bh90210/vagorillasessionsstores"